Chuba Hubbard: Early life

-Born in Edmonton, Alberta to a Nigerian father and Canadian mother, Hubbard later moved to Sherwood Park, and attended Bev Facey Community High School, where he played Canadian football.
+Born in Edmonton, Alberta, to a Nigerian father and Canadian mother, Hubbard later moved to Sherwood Park, and attended Bev Facey Community High School, where he played Canadian football.
 During his three years, he rushed for 6,880 yards on 458 attempts with 82 touchdowns.
 He committed to Oklahoma State University to play college football in the United States.

 College career

 After redshirting his first year at Oklahoma State in 2017, Hubbard played in 13 games in 2018 and had 740 rushing yards on 124 carries with seven touchdowns.
-He returned as Oklahoma State's starting running back in 2019 and had a stellar year rushing for 2,094 yards on 328 carries and 21 touchdowns.
+He returned as Oklahoma State's starting running back in 2019 and had a stellar year rushing for an NCAA-leading 2,094 yards on 328 carries and 21 touchdowns.
 Despite speculation that he would declare for the 2020 NFL draft after this season, Hubbard announced that he would return to school for his redshirt junior year.
 He was awarded the Jon Cornish Trophy as the top Canadian in NCAA football for the season.

 In June 2020, Hubbard threatened to boycott the football team and any affiliation with the university after a photo surfaced showing Oklahoma State head coach Mike Gundy wearing a T-shirt promoting the One America News Network (OAN), a far right news channel.
 Gundy subsequently issued an apology, saying he was disgusted by OAN's coverage of the Black Lives Matter movement.
 Hubbard eventually apologized for the way he handled the situation.